 - Make sure to compare fees and interest rates to find the best lender for you.

 - When in doubt about a company, consult the Better Business Bureau (BBB) and Consumer Affairs to see what people are saying.
 If you can't find any information about them, skip to the next company.
-They're enough payday loan businesses with legitimate reviews so you don't have to be the one to test the waters.
+There are enough payday loan businesses with legitimate reviews so you don't have to be the one to test the waters.

 - ALWAYS read the fine print before signing on the dotted line (glazing over the iTunes terms-of-service is one thing but don't do it here!)